ozra/mmap-io/README.md

 # News and Updates
+### 2018-01-16: version 1.0.0
+- bumped the version to 1.0.0 since, well, why not.
+- changed deprecated calls from `ForceSet` to `DefineOwnProperty`
+- general source noise cleanups
+- fixed compilation errors for newer nodejs.
+Thanks to @djulien
+- windows-specific problems (#5, #6), and more, fixed.
+Thanks to @bkmartinjr
+- updated README clarifying _Contribution Guidelines_

 ### 2017-03-08: version 0.11.1
 - compilation fixes 10.8 OSX fix.
 Thanks to @arrayjam

 ### 2016-07-21: version 0.10.1
-- incore fix for Mac OS.
-Thanks @rustyconover
+- `incore` fix for Mac OS.
+Thanks to @rustyconover

 ### 2016-07-14: version 0.10.0
-- incore added.
+- `incore` added.
 Thanks to @rustyconover

 ### 2015-10-10: version 0.9.4
 - Compilation on Mac should work now.
 Thanks to @aeickhoff